snakee0101/notes/README.md

 ## How to run the application

-run this command from project directory: sudo docker compose up --build
+1. run this command from project directory: sudo docker compose up --build

-after starting the application run these commands (get id of the laravel-app container through docker ps): sudo docker exec -it container-id-of-laravel-app-container php artisan migrate:fresh --seed
+2. after starting the application run these commands (get id of the laravel-app container through docker ps): sudo docker exec -it container-id-of-laravel-app-container php artisan migrate:fresh --seed

+3. Site is accessible at http://127.0.0.1:8000/

-Site can be accessed at http://127.0.0.1:8000/ Register a new user through page http://127.0.0.1:8000/register
+4. You can register a new user through page http://127.0.0.1:8000/register

+4. You can login with email "testing@gmail.com" and password "password" (login page url: http://127.0.0.1:8000/login)

 ## Frameworks and technologies